Does the thought of work meetings fill you with dread?

 In most cases, we can trace the anxious episode back to the start.

-If you struggle with meeting anxiety, you can notice your thoughts usually start to spiral out of control a few minutes before the meeting.
+If you struggle with meeting anxiety, you may notice your thoughts usually start to spiral out of control a few minutes before the meeting.

 To ease the intensity, try to catch your negative self-talk before it gathers momentum.